 New England and Northern New York

 Stretching from the coast of the Atlantic Ocean to the peaks of the Appalachian Mountains, this region covers more than 50 million acres.
 Regional forests and natural ecosystems provide numerous cultural, economic, and environmental benefits, and are facing increasing threats from a changing climate.
-Warmer and more variable conditions are already having an impact on the region’s forests, increasing damage from extreme precipitation events and insect pests.
+Warmer and more variable conditions are already impacting the region’s forests, increasing damage from extreme precipitation events and insect pests.
 Future changes could dramatically alter the landscape that characterizes the region.

 Work with us